Chrysactinia mexicana, Damianita

 Common Name: Damianita

-Also Called: Calanca, False Damiana, Garanona, Hierba de San Nicolas, Mariola, Romerillo, San Nicolas, and Yeyepaxtle Hierba de San Nicolas, False Damiana, Mariola, Romerillo, Garanona, San Nicolas, Calanca, Yeyepaxtle
+Also Called: Calanca, False Damiana, Garanona, Hierba de San Nicolas, Mariola, Romerillo, San Nicolas, Spanish; Yeyepaxtle Hierba de San Nicolas, False Damiana, Mariola, Romerillo, Garanona, San Nicolas, Calanca, Yeyepaxtle

 Family: Asteraceae, Sunflower Family

-Growth Form: Shrub or subshrub; dense twiggy, very bushy with a woody base, rounded in form, stays green all year.
+Growth Form: Shrub or subshrub; low-growing; stems erect; dense twiggy, bushy, woody base, rounded in form.

-Leaves: Green, or dark green; many very small leaves, less than 1 inch, glandular and aromatic.
+Leaves: Green, or dark green; many very small leaves, less than 1 inch; evergreen; alternate; pinnate; mostly glabrous; oil-glands present; aromatic.

-Flower Color: Yellow or golden yellow; the leafy foliage apparent throughout the plant is absent on the erect flowering stem (peduncle); the flower heads all small, less than an inch in size, both ray and disk florets, ray flowers slender, typically 8 per head (6 to 12), disk flowers 20 or more; fruit is an achene.
+Flower Color: Yellow or golden yellow; the leafy foliage apparent throughout the plant is absent on the peduncle; heads solitary; small, radiate; ray florets slender, typically 8 per head (6 to 12), disk florets 20 or more; phyllaries persistent; fruit is an achene.

 Elevation: 600 to 7,000 feet.